Kiosk Manufacturer Association About

 Editors Note: Peter Jarvis has been instrumental in the formation and direction of the KMA Access Group.
 He continues to provide input and direction as requested and has made an invaluable contribution to accessibility as a whole.

 Founding Chairperson and Past Co-Chair – Laura Miller – Laura is the corporate business development manager for Vispero, the world’s leading assistive technology provider for the visually impaired.
 Laura is a kiosk industry expert, working to make kiosk deployments accessible for all.
 Thank you Laura!

-Past Co-Chair — Randy Amundson – Technology Manager for FMA.
+Past Co-Chair — Randy Amundson – formerly the Technology Manager and Chief Accessibility Consultant for major kiosk and retail fixture company.
 Randy’s detailed knowledge of current regulations provided a unique overview and perspective for the KMA.
-Randy continues to participate in our free-to-join Working Group as well as the KMA ADA slack group (24 participants and also no cost to join).

 Participants for the initial Current and Proposed Accessibility Guide include (in no particular order):